bghammill/bghammill.github.io/ims-01-data/index.md

 - Define observational studies and experiments
 - Discuss scope of inference 2x2 grid with random assignment and sampling
-- Define Simpson’s paradox in a case with 2 categorical variables
-  - Use SAS to make a 2-way contingency table
-  - Use SAS to make a 3-way contingency table to demonstrate Simpson’s paradox

 ### 3 - [Sampling strategies and experimental design](https://bghammill.github.io/ims-01-data/ims-01-lesson-03/)